AfricasTalkingTalent/TechnicalChallengeJune2019/README.md

 ##### Those structures though...
 ##### Play around with these structures, make sure the logic and the approach are tight.

+Run Submission as follows
+-python AT.PY
+-Python AT2.py

 With the assumption that you are using an object oriented programming language, write a program that given hundreds of documents, can find all documents with words containing the letter "a" in them.

 ## Tips